Loch Ness, Urquhart Castle, Inverness & The Highlands

 This castle was an ancient fortress that experienced some of Scotland’s great conflicts, from the Picts to the Jacobite Wars and the English invasion.
 It is undoubtedly a place with a lot of history, but also with a lot of magic.

 - The ticket to the cruise trip and the entrance to Urquhart Castle is not included in the tour price.
-The price of the activities (a single price of £32 for adults and seniors, £31 for children 5-14, infants for free) includes both entrance tickets which cannot be purchased separately.
+The price of the activities (a single price of £36 for adults and seniors, £26 for children 5-14 and infants, under 5, for free) includes both entrance tickets which cannot be purchased separately.

 If you are not interested in visiting Urquhart Castle, we recommend the Loch Ness, Glencoe & The Highlands tour option from Edinburgh.